 The ‘Balance in Xero’ and the ‘Statement Balance’ may match, but I also like to compare the ‘Statement Balance’ to a copy of the Bank Statement as the ‘Statement Balance’ in Xero isn’t always correct.

-If there is a difference between Xero and the Bank Statement then there are missing transactions which need to be imported or duplicate transactions which need to be removed.
-For more information about this refer to this longer post on bank reconciliations
+If there is a difference between Xero and the Bank Statement, then there are missing transactions that need to be imported or duplicate transactions that need to be removed.
+For more information about this refer to this longer post on bank reconciliations.

 Cash accounting means that transactions are recorded in the accounting system when the transfer of cash occurs.
 Whereas accrual accounting means the transaction is recorded when the transaction itself happens.

-Accrual basis – the sale is recorded in 1 July 2016 as that is when the sale itself occurred.
+Accrual basis – the sale is recorded on 1 July 2016 as that is when the sale itself occurred.

 You can prevent this by using the ‘lock dates’ feature of Xero.
 Locking dates should become part of your process each time a reporting period is finalised (usually monthly or quarterly).